isomerpages/gb-assist/pages/solutionrepo/solution1972.md

 ---
-title: Deskera People Version 10.0 - Package E (People - 80 Users)
+title: One-Stop Document Access - Lite (2 Users)
-permalink: /productivity-solutions-grant/solutionrepo/solution360
+permalink: /productivity-solutions-grant/solutionrepo/solution1972
 ---

 #### Description

-Deskera HRMS is a comprehensive HRMS solution which includes payroll management, performance appraisal, statutory compliance, recruitment management, timesheet management and others.
-The solution also comes with e-Leave and e-Claim features which allows a complete view of employees' leaves, attendance and claims submission details.
+Prominds provides support post sales support services via our hotline between the hours of 9am to 5pm from Monday through Friday, excluding public holidays.
+Issues can also be submitted online via chat services on our webpage or an email can be sent to info@prominds.com.sg.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Deskera_HRMS_Annex_3_CR_wef_17_Dec_2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/20200713_Desensitised_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria